virtual-labs/exp-quantitative-techniques-iitk/experiment/procedure.md

 <b>Sample preparation</b><br>
 Start using the sample preparation route and create a polished cross section of the sample as well.<br><br>
 <b>Micrograph acquisition</b><br>
-Capturing a good quality microstructure of the polished cross section using the microscope.<br>
+Capturing a good quality microstructure of the polished cross section using the microscope.<br><br>
 <b>Selection of Fields</b><br>
 Now choose regions within the micrographs on a random basis and carefully try to choose the areas representative of the entire microstructure.<br><br>
 <b>Identification of the grain boundaries</b><br>